Aayush7767/dbms/README.md

 | 102 | OS | SD | Operating System |
 +---------+-----------+--------+------------------+
 2 rows in set (0.00 sec)

-ANS.
+Q.7 create EMPLOYEE table with the following data.
-mysql> desc employee;
+Add a column experience to te emp table and describe the table structure ANS. mysql> desc employee;
 +---------+-------------+------+-----+---------+-------+